 In order to exercise your rights, you may notify the Data Controller at the address below or send an e-mail to email@example.com.

 Data Controller and Data Processor

-The Data Supervisor is the Manager pro tempore of Human Resources Organization and Systems.
+The Data Supervisor is the Manager pro tempore of Human Resources Planning and Development Department.

 The complete list of data processors is available at the Data Controller.